Do you have ugly kitchen counters, but not the budget to replace. Well I have the perfect solution. Giani Countertop Kit.

 Some of the mineral paint did get on the stove, but was easily removed by Alcohol on a cotton ball

 When applying the topcoat, don’t brush on heavily.
-Remember to start from back of countertop (by backsplash), and make one thin sweep to the front and down the front edge.
+Remember to start from back of counter top (by the backsplash), and make one thin sweep to the front and down the front edge.
 When the first coat is dry…4 hrs…lightly sand over the glitter if it’s sticking out above the topcoat.
 Be sure to wipe any dust away before adding second topcoat.
 Apply the same way you did the first coat.
-Second coat is on….. and I can’t wait to put my kitchen back in order….My bathroom Giani White Diamond countertop
+Second coat is on….. and I can’t wait to put my kitchen back in order….My bathroom Giani White Diamond

 Materials I used for this project: